 Who we are

-We are an independent, not-for-profit organisation with no religious affiliations.
-Our goal is to promote relationships that are safe, healthy and strong and are dedicated to enhancing relationships within families and their communities in order to foster personal and social wellbeing.
+Relationships Australia NSW are an independent, not-for-profit organisation with no religious affiliations.
+Our goal is to promote relationships that are safe, healthy and strong.
+We're dedicated to enhancing relationships within families and their communities in order to foster personal and social wellbeing.

-Backed by 70 years of experience, we offer judgement-free support to people of all cultural backgrounds, family structures, gender and sexual orientation.
-Our range of relationship support services includes counselling, dispute resolution (mediation) and relationship education programs.
+Backed by over 70 years of experience, we offer judgement-free support to people of all cultural backgrounds, family structures, gender and sexual orientation.
+Our range of relationship support services includes counselling, dispute resolution (mediation), domestic violence support, and relationship education programs.